 As the data propagates through the ecosystem, it is being processed and transformed in different ways in order to extract the value from the information.
 Transformation sub-components can be implemented by independent stakeholders and deployed as stand-alone services.

-Each transformation function can use different specialized data infrastructure or capabilities best fitted for its requirements, and can have its own privacy and other policy considerations.
+Each transformation function can use different specialized data infrastructure or capabilities best suited for its requirements, and can have its own privacy and other policy considerations.

 In its role, Transformation Provider typically executes the manipulations of the data lifecycle of a specific vertical system to meet the requirements or instructions established by the System Orchestrator.